-There are a lot of books out there full of investment advice.
+There are a lot of property investment books out there full of advice.

-The problem is some books are good, some are of outdated, many give advice that doesn’t work for property investment in Australia, and some give downright bad advice.
+Note: The problem is some books on property investment are good, some are outdated, many give advice that doesn’t work for property investment in Australia, and some give downright bad advice.

-So today I’d like to share 7 books that have helped me in my journey, starting out as a novice investor to become one of the directors of Metropole – Australia’s most trusted firm of property strategists.
+So today I’d like to share 10 property investment books that have helped me in my journey, starting out as a novice investor to becoming one of the directors of Metropole – Australia’s most trusted firm of property strategists.

 Let’s get to it…

-This book has become a property investment classic and is on the bookshelf of almost every successful Australian property investor.
+There is now a new fully updated 16th Anniversary edition of this book which has become a property investment classic and is on the bookshelf of almost every successful Australian property investor.

 It has been written for both beginning and experienced investors and the results have been proven by tens of thousands of Australians who have used the strategies laid out in earlier editions to grow their own Multi-Million-Dollar Property Portfolios.

-Now boasting a number of new chapters, many up dated sections and up to date statistics mean that the latest edition of this property investment classic book will be a valuable resource for both the beginner and experienced property investors for the foreseeable future.
+Now boasting a number of new chapters, many updated sections, and up-to-date statistics mean that the latest edition of this property investment classic book will be a valuable resource for both beginner and experienced property investors for the foreseeable future.

-Robert’s story of growing up with two dads - his real father and the father of his best friend, his rich dad - and the ways in which both men shaped his thoughts about money and investing.
+His story is of growing up with two dads - his real father and the father of his best friend, his rich dad - and the ways in which both men shaped his thoughts about money and investing.

 The book explodes the myth that you need to earn a high income to be rich and explains the difference between working for money and having your money work for you.